-Next, based on the extent of the coronary artery blockage(s) your doctor will discuss with you the following treatment options:
+Next, based on the extent of the coronary artery blockage(s) your health care team will discuss with the following treatment options with you:

-- Coronary artery bypass graft surgery may be indicated depending on the extent of coronary artery blockages and medical history.
-In this procedure, a blood vessel is used to route blood around the blocked part of the artery, forming a kind of detour.
+- Coronary artery bypass graft surgery may be necessary depending on the extent of coronary artery blockages and medical history.
+In this procedure, a blood vessel is used to route blood around the blocked part of the artery.